 - ¼ cup olive oil

-- 2 teaspoons chipolte chili powder (or 1 tablespoon regular chili powder)
+- 2 teaspoons chipolte chili powder or smoked paprika

 - 1 teaspoons salt